2018 Queens SOUP — Apply HERE!

-This coming Earth Day, April 22, 2017, Queens residents have the opportunity to participate in Queens SOUP, a crowd-funded micro-granting community dinner, hosted by the Greater Flushing Chamber of Commerce.
+In April 2018, Queens residents have the opportunity to participate in Queens SOUP, a crowd-funded micro-granting community dinner, hosted by the Greater Flushing Chamber of Commerce.
 Inspired by Detroit SOUP, the Chamber raised over $800 for neighborhood improvement projects in 2016 — this spring the program is expanding to fund projects from all over the borough.

-Queens SOUP provides an opportunity for any community project based in Queens to win and get no-strings-attached money from our in-person crowdfunding during our event on Earth Day, Saturday, April 22, 2017 from 4 – 7 PM at the Flushing Meeting House, 137-16 Northern Blvd, Flushing, NY, 11354.
-Projects can focus on arts and culture, civil rights, small business assistance, children’s programing, neighborhood beautification, environmental remediation, and more.
+Queens SOUP provides an opportunity for any community project based in Queens to win and get no-strings-attached money from our in-person crowdfunding during our event on April 15, 5-7pm at the Flushing Meeting House, 137-16 Northern Blvd, Flushing NY 11354.
+Projects can focus on arts and culture, civil rights, small business assistance, children’s programming, neighborhood beautification, environmental remediation, and more.
 After an online application process, four projects will be chosen to present their plans during Queens SOUP.

-After an online public application process, open February through March 2017, the following four projects were chosen to present at the Queens SOUP community dinner:
+In 2017, after an online public application process, the following four projects were chosen to present at last year’s Queens SOUP community dinner:

 - Flushing CSA’s Community Cook-Off and Food Festival